ErnestoFernandezUA/react-login-saver-clear/README.md

 ## Description

-"Password manager" app to manage all your passwords for different accounts (mails, devices, accounts, servers, etc.).
+app to manage all your passwords for different accounts (mails, devices, accounts, servers, etc.).

 - App has at least 3 pages: `login`, `register`, `dashboard` (main logged in view).
 - User can to add/edit/delete/reveal passwords on the dashboard after login.